jdssl/jdssl/README.md

 Technically I enjoy large-scale systems architecture, microservices, bots, task automation, and observability.
 About methodologies, I like TDD, DDD, BDD, Ports and adapters Architecture, and Clean Architecture.

-I like programming languages like Rust, Golang, Lua, and C.
+I like programming languages like Rust, Kotlin for Android, Golang, Lua, and C.

 - Senior Backend Developer at [Delivery Much Brasil](https://www.deliverymuch.com.br).
 - Writer in [dev.to](https://dev.to/jonatanlima).